TownLake/blog-samrhea-legacy/content/post/serverless-cms.md

 ## What's next?

 This is the first post being deployed using a new GitHub actions workflow for my blog (including a staging workflow!).
 My next post will walk through how that is set up.

+## Update

+In the process of writing about the value in open sourcing my blog post, I broke my blog.
+The thing I feared - that people could now see my dumb mistakes, came true.
+Immediately.

+(I managed to break how the Hugo theme I modified, but kept as a submodule, was used during the Hugo build in my GitHub action...)

+The blog is working, again, and now that mistake is part of its history too.